finos/FDC3/docs/api/spec.md

 To raise an Intent without a context, use the [`fdc3.nothing`](../context/ref/Nothing) context type.
 This type exists so that applications can explicitly declare that they support raising an intent without a context (when registering an Intent listener or in an App Directory).

-In addition to raising a specific intent, you can raise an unspecified intent with a specific context allowing the Desktop Agent or the user (if the intent is ambiguous) to select the appropriate intent for the selected context and then to raise that intent for resolution.
+As an alternative to raising a specific intent, you may also raise an unspecified intent with a known context allowing the Desktop Agent or the user (if the intent is ambiguous) to select the appropriate intent and then to raise it with the specified context for resolution.

 ### Intent Results
 An optional [`IntentResult`](ref/Types#intentresult) may also be returned as output by an application handling an intent.
 Results maybe either a single `Context` object, or a `Channel` that may be used to send a stream of responses.
 The [`PrivateChannel`](ref/PrivateChannel) type is provided to support synchronisation of data transmitted over returned channels, by allowing both parties to listen for events denoting subscription and unsubscription from the returned channel. `PrivateChannels` are only retrievable via [raising an intent](ref/DesktopAgent#raiseintent).